-- Talk about something that happened within your past projects or something that didn’t go as planned with a project.
+- Talk about something that happened in your past projects or didn’t go as planned with a project.

-- Talk about what could have been done differently and how we as architects can avoid making the same mistakes in the future.
+- Talk about what could have been done differently and how other architects can avoid making the same mistakes in the future.

 - Talk about architecture etiquette and how it relates to your occupation.

 - Discuss what’s going on within your industry and connect with other people who do similar things to you but might not necessarily be competing companies or firms

 - Share the latest designs that you’re working on and ask for feedback or suggestions.

 - Discuss an architectural practice that you admire and would love to incorporate someday.

 - Talk about what an architect does daily, both the tangible aspects of things like drawing out blueprints and meeting with clients and the non-tangible elements that may not be as clear to someone outside of our industry.

 - Offer new insights into how you work and what your design process is like